section-engineering-education/engineering-education/content/articles/creating-a-shopping-cart-api/index.md

 3. To enable beginners to code to interface
 4. To encourage the reader always to write unit tests on every line of code
 ### Setting your spring boot project
 Firstly, go to [Spring Boot Initializer](https://start.spring.io/).
 There you will download a full template with the basic dependencies.
-The dependencies for this project are few.
-Below is a list of what you will select:
+The dependencies for this project are few; below is a list of what you will select:
 1. Project -> Maven Project
 2. Language -> Java
 3. Spring boot -> Use the default version rather than the snapshot